-In Windows 7 and 8, ensure that at least one drive has "On" written in the Protection column.
-Please note that in Windows 8, System Restore is off by default.
+In Windows 7, 8 and 8.1, ensure that at least one drive has "On" written in the Protection column.
+Please note that in Windows 8, System Restore might be off by default.

-In Windows XP, 7 and 8, you can configure how much disk space is reserved for restore points.
+In Windows XP, 7, 8 and 8.1, you can configure how much disk space is reserved for restore points.
 There must be at least 1 gigabyte of free space on the disk for System Protection to work.
 One restore point uses around 300 megabytes.
 See the Free up disk space in Windows article if your device is tight on space.

-Windows Vista will use up to 15% of total disk space and Microsoft provides no way of configuring it.
+Windows Vista will use up to 15% of total disk space for restore points and Microsoft provides no way of configuring it.